“Learn how to make easy & delicious mini caramel apple bites! Easy recipe, perfect for fall parties!”

 - Thoroughly dry the apple with a paper towel to remove excess moisture from the surface.

-- Dip the apple into the mixture, swirling to coat and being sure to get the caramel on the stick a little.
+- Dip the apple into the caramel, swirling to coat and being sure to get the caramel on the stick a little.
 This will help keep out the water on the next step.

 - Immediately dip the caramel apple into the icy water for a few second to quick set the caramel.